-The defined contribution plan had 287 and 293 participants as of June 30, 2011 and 2010, respectively.
+The defined contribution plan had 283 and 287 participants as of June 30, 2012 and 2011, respectively.

-Investments-Current investment guidelines set by the System's Board specify the percentage of assets to be invested in various types of investments (equities, fixed income securities, real estate, private equity and cash).
-The overall long-term investment objective for the System's plans is to match or exceed the expected rate of return (7.5%-8.0%), but at a minimum is not less than the actuarially determined percentage required to pay future benefits.
+Investments - Current investment guidelines set by the System's Board specify the percentage of assets to be invested in various types of investments (equities, fixed income securities, real estate, private equity and cash).
+The overall long-term investment objective for the System's plans is to match or exceed the expected rate of return (7.5% - 8.0%), but at a minimum that is not less than the actuarially determined percentage required to pay future benefits.
 Long-term performance goals are set and evaluated by the boards of SIB and the System for each type of investment.

-Realized gains and losses - Realized gains and losses on sales of investments are components of net change in fair value of investments are computed as described in Note 1.
+Realized gains and losses - Realized gains and losses on sales of investments are components of net change in fair value of investments and are computed as described in Note 1.

-For the years ended June 30, 2011 and 2010, the following are the net realized gains (losses):
+For the years ended June 30, 2012 and 2011, the following are the net realized gains (losses):